New to Mac OS X?

 To use any of our Lab’s computers you must log in with your ONYEN and password.
 When you are done with the station, please log out by simply clicking the "Log Out” application on the desktop.

 At the bottom of the screen are applications that get the most use in the lab.
 Hover your mouse over an icon to see that application’s name.
 Single click to open an application.

-The trash bin is on the right side of the dock.
-Drag items to the trash that you want to delete, and please empty your trash before you log out.
+The trash bin is located at the far right side of the dock.
+Drag items to the trash that you want to delete.
+Please right-click the trash icon and select "Empty Trash" before you log out.